Drew40B/demo/README.md

-# Resume
+# Demo
 This is a public regository to demonstrate my skills is various langugages and technologies.

-# Development environment / Toola
+# Development environment / Tools
 + Ubuntu
 + Visual Studio Code
++ PyCharm
 + Git
 + Docker
 + Minikube